When it comes to choosing the right brand of ladder for your roofing company, there are quite a few options.

 For the latest Xtend & Climb review, Lipinskiy and Hoel decided to take a look at their 16.5-foot ladder.

 This version of the Xtend & Climb ladder can hold up to 250 pounds worth of weight, but some reports have indicated that the ladder can hold up to 330 pounds of weight.

 *Disclaimer: before getting on any ladder, please check to ensure that the ladder you’re using is safe to operate.

-While the Xtend & Climb can sufficiently support most roofers, it should be noted that the ladder is designed for roof inspections rather than roofing jobs.
+While the Xtend & Climb can sufficiently support most roofers and their tools, it should be noted that the ladder is designed for roof inspections rather than roofing jobs.

 Also, ideally a ladder extends three feet above the roofline of a home, so in some cases the Xtend & Climb may be too short of a ladder because it comes in at 16.5 feet.

 If you’re a roofing contractor who is looking for a taller ladder, many manufacturers sell ladders that are up to twenty feet long, but the price tag for these types of ladders is hefty.

 “They make telescopic ladders that reach up to twenty feet, but it will cost you over $1,000 and I don’t know if you’re going to feel safe using them,” adds Lipinskiy.

 While the 16.5-foot version of the Xtend & Climb is not perfect, it still is a fantastic ladder for roofing contractors.